StevenZambito/VariablesCS2/README.md

-# VariablesCS2
+# Variables

 ### Summary

-This project was my first experience coding a basic web app with C#.
+This project was my first experience coding with C#.
+This program demonstrates some programming fundamentals.
 I practiced creating variables, getting input from the user, as well as getting different types of input from the user.
 I also converted string input into numbers.

 ### Project Goals